-[PR 5.17.6-001] Based on network providers agreed data routing policies, the 5G system shall be able to support mechanisms to allow splitting, steering and switching of IoT devices data traffic (of the same data session), which is anchored in the 5GC in the HPLMN, across two access networks e.g. NTN and TN.
+[PR 5.17.6-001] Based on operator policies while meeting the required QoS, the 5G system shall be able to support mechanisms to allow steering IoT devices’ data traffic pertaining to different applications, onto one of the two access networks i.e. 5G satellite access network, and 5G TN.

 [PR 5.17.6-002] Based on data usage on both access networks, the 5G system shall be able to collect charging information for the IoT devices.